 When I am not teaching I spend most of my time with my family- outdoors if possible.
 My family includes my husband Scott, daughter Sienna, and my son Marcus.
 Sienna has graduated from the co-op and Marcus is currently a student in the co-op.
 We love riding bikes, going to parks and museums, doing art and puzzles, and of course reading!

 I love being part of the Jefferson Lighthouse community because the students, families, and staff truly care about making our school a safe, exciting, and engaging place to learn!
 My advice to our students is to always put forth your best effort in everything you do!

 To contact me: firstname.lastname@example.org or Classroom (425) 385-7442

 I have been teaching in the Lighthouse program since 2015 and previously taught 9 years in the Snohomish School District, working with 4th, 5th, and 6th grades.
 I chose to come to Lighthouse because I believe in the cooperative model, and see the benefit of having parents so closely engaged in their children's school experience.
 I greatly enjoy teaching all of the subjects, and work hard to integrate lessons as much as possible.
 We do a great deal of reading and writing in the classroom, often focusing on social studies and science topics.
-I have 4 children - two grown and two school-age children who are in the co-op.
+I have 4 children - two grown, a middle schooler who graduated from the co-op, and an elementary aged child who is in the co-op.